wellsy57/Home-Assistant-Project/README.md

 My only real concern was how long it took to reboot the PI.
 I could literally go and boil the kettle and make a cup of coffee every time a restart of the PI was required.

-By contrast, I could upload a completely updated SCADA project from my PC to the mySCADA SERVER across my network and restart the mySCADA server software in 20-30 seconds.
+By contrast, I could upload a completely updated mySCADA project from my PC to the mySCADA SERVER across my network and restart the mySCADA server software in 20-30 seconds.

 After some more research I realised that HA could also be installed on a higher spec machine as well.